analogdevicesinc/msdk/Examples/MAX78000/ImgCapture/README.md

 For the MAX78000EVKIT, use `EvKit_V1`.
 For the MAX78000FTHR, use `FTHR_RevA`.

-Where exactly you set this value will depend on your development environment.
+**Where exactly you set `BOARD` will depend on your development environment.**

-* If you're developing on the command-line, set this value in [project.mk](project.mk).
+* If you're developing on the command-line, set this value in [project.mk](project.mk) or on the command-line (`make BOARD=FTHR_RevA all`)

 * If you're developing with Visual Studio Code, set `"board"` in [.vscode/settings.json](.vscode/settings.json).
 See the VSCode-Maxim [readme](.vscode/readme.md) for more details.

 * If you're developing with Eclipse, set the `"BOARD"` environment variable.
 Right click project -> Properties -> C/C++ Build -> Environment -> `"BOARD"`.
 Apply, clean, and rebuild.

+### Setting CAMERA

+The `CAMERA` variable in [project.mk](project.mk) is used to select the correct drivers for the attached camera.
+When this variable is changed, you should also ensure the `CAMERA_xxx` compiler definitions in [.vscode/settings.json](.vscode/settings.json) is also changed to match.
+The project settings cannot automatically changes in the compiler definitons to match the camera.

 ## OVM7692 Quick-Start